rancher-sandbox/docs.rancherdesktop.io/docs/faq.md

 **A:** This occurs when you do not have ownership of `/usr/local/bin`.
 A long-term solution to improve the handling of permissions is in the works.
 In the meantime, a temporary workaround is to change ownership of `/usr/local/bin` by running `sudo chown $USER /usr/local/bin`.
 When you are able to write to the directory, Rancher Desktop is able to create the symlinks.

+From versions 1.3.0 and above, we no longer create symlinks in /usr/local/bin but in ~/.rd/bin and put that directory on the PATH instead, to avoid having to deal with write permissions to /usr/local/bin and file conflicts.
+We strongly recommend you to upgrade to the latest version of Rancher Desktop.

 <!-- #981 -->
 #### **Q: Is Cygwin compatible with Rancher Desktop?**